 Conjugal Love Strain:

-Apart from these strains, John Donne has a variety of moods.
+Apart from the strains, John Donne has a variety of moods.
 In every poem, it is different.
 Indeed, these strains and moods come first to make John Donne as best unconventional love poet of every era.

 John Donne as (Love) poet of Realism:

 Conventional poems were not original; they were about fairies and that too copied from other languages.
 John Donne and Ben Jonson were against the tradition.
 They wrote poetry, which was based on reality.
-Donne’s poetry is also the most realist.
+Donne’s poetry is also the most realistic.
 As mentioned earlier, he expresses his deep love experiences; therefore, his poetry is actually his biography.
 Realism is one of the prominent factors, which makes John Donne a memorable love poet.

 No depiction of female beauty:

 Donne might talk about women but he never praised their beauty.
 He never said that he liked the hairs or lips of his beloved.
 He is a love devotee and talks about emotions, not physical appearances.
 For him, love is not just about sex.
 If he talks about any part of her beloved’s body then he mere describes its charm.
 Moreover, in his eyes, physical contact is not necessary for love.
 This very fact is evident from “Valediction: Forbidden Mourning”.
 It is desirous and spiritual.
 In this regard, John Donne is different from the second-best love poet of his era.